How to Spend 3-4 Days in Vienna [Itinerary]

 Accommodation in Vienna

-I actually can’t recommend the place where I stayed, because I actually didn’t book any accommodation for both of my visits to Vienna.
+I actually can’t recommend the place where I stayed, because I actually didn’t book any accommodation for my visits to Vienna.

-The first time I was in the city, it was actually a day trip to the Christmas market and during my 2nd visit and 3rd, we stayed at our friends’ apartment.
+The first time I was in the city, it was actually a day trip to the Christmas market by coach and during my 3 following visits we stayed at our friends’ apartment.

 But I did some research for you and here are some great accommodations in the heart of the city: